prashobkt/blender/doc/python_api/rst/info_tips_and_tricks.rst

   .. code-block:: sh

-     PYTHONPATH=/usr/lib/python3.5 ./blender
+     PYTHONPATH=/usr/lib/python3.7 ./blender --python-use-system-env

   .. warning::

-     The Python version must match the one that Blender comes with.
+     The Python (major, minor) version must match the one that Blender comes with.
+     Therefor can't use Python 3.6 with Blender built to use Python 3.7.

 - Copy or link the extensions into Blender's Python sub-directory so Blender can access them, you could also copy the entire Python installation into Blenders sub-directory,